How to Remove WooCommere Orders

 Besides, being a desktop application, Store Manager executes most of the tasks locally.
 The result is sent to the server creating a minimum load on it.

-When Store Manager is installed and connected, you’ll see all your data displayed under the “Store” tab.
+When Store Manager is installed and connected, you’ll see all your data displayed under the “Catalog” tab.
 Click “Orders” to switch to the section:

 Here you can see all orders from your online store.
 Select one or multiple rows that must be deleted.
 Use filters to find necessary records, for instance, if you want to delete only the orders with “Completed” status:

-Then click “Delete selected records” on the toolbar:
+Then click “Delete selected records” on the toolbar or context menu:

 Store Manager deletes WooCommerce order data from the database completely, so you don’t need to empty the trash.